 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The Tablas Creek Vineyard Patelin de Tablas Rosé is a rosé blend in the tradition of Provence, produced from three red Rhône varietals: Grenache, Mourvèdre, and Counoise.
-The wine incorporates fruit from five top Rhône vineyards in Paso Robles, each vineyard selected for its quality.
+The Tablas Creek Vineyard Patelin de Tablas Rosé is a rosé blend in the tradition of Provence, produced from three red Rhône varietals: Grenache, Mourvèdre, and Counoise, with an addition of Vermentino.
+The wine incorporates fruit from ten top Rhône vineyards in Paso Robles, each vineyard selected for its quality.
 Like most rosé wines from the Rhône Valley, it is based on the bright strawberry fruit and fresh acidity of Grenache, with additions of deeper red fruit and structure from Mourvèdre and spice from Counoise.
+Many Provence rosés incorporate small amounts of Vermentino -- a white grape -- for citrusy lift and we are doing so for the first time this vintage.

 A pretty light peach color.
-On the nose, explosive aromatics of pink grapefruit, fresh nectarine, cherry blossom, and chalky minerals.
-The mouth is lovely and lively like the nose, with flavors of yellow raspberry and peach juice, vibrant acids, and a mouth-watering finish with notes of passion fruit and white flowers.
-Electric.
+On the nose, bright aromatics of mandarin orange, cherry blossom, wild strawberry, and chalky minerals.
+The mouth is bursting with yellow plum and nectarine, salty minerality, bright acids, and a lingering finish with notes of sea spray and citrus pith.
+Drink over the next year or two.

 - Paso Robles